On defectivity of families of full-dimensional point configurations: Abstract

 \section{Abstract}

-The mixed discriminant of a family of point configurations is a generalization of the $A$-discriminant of a Laurent polynomial to a family of Laurent polynomials.
+The mixed discriminant of a family of point configurations can be considered as a generalization of the $A$-discriminant of one Laurent polynomial to a family of Laurent polynomials.
 Generalizing the concept of defectivity, a family of point configurations is called defective if the mixed discriminant is trivial.
 Using a recent criterion by Furukawa and Ito we give a necessary condition for defectivity of a family in the case that all point configurations are full-dimensional.
 This implies the conjecture by Cattani, Cueto, Dickenstein, Di Rocco and Sturmfels that a family of $n$ full-dimensional configurations in $\Z^n$ is defective if and only if the mixed volume of the convex hulls of its elements is $1$.